 Chances are, if you’ve already had conversations with a faculty sponsor, the university they are associated with will be the Designated Sponsor and will be instrumental in issuing your Form DS-2019.
 Having this form gets you one step closer to working on the project you are passionate about!

 (Note: Links to learning more about these forms and resources are at the bottom of the article.)

 Once you have the Designated Sponsor and the DS-2019 form in place, the final step in this process is applying for a J-1 Scholar Visa.
 This involves a fair amount of paperwork, waiting and fees before you are invited for an in-person interview; only after the interview will you be issued the J-1 Scholar Visa.

 For Suzann-Viola, she was excited and relieved to take her trip to the U.S. Embassy in Bern, Switzerland for her interview.
 The official looked into her face, stamped the document and said: Approved!
 The visa is glued firmly on one of her passport’s pages.

 On average, the whole process takes three months.
 As Suzann-Viola can attest, there is a lot of paperwork, a fair amount of fees, and a large amount of patience involved in becoming a visiting scholar – but the rewards of the experience are enormous, both professionally and personally.

 Congratulations!
-After you have done all the work to get your Scholar Visa, SabbaticalHomes.com will be your resource to finding a home rental, home exchange, home sharing or housesitting arrangement that fits you perfectly!
+After you have done all the work to get your Visiting Scholar Visa, SabbaticalHomes.com will be your resource for finding a home rental, home exchange, home-sharing or housesitting arrangement that fits you perfectly!

-You can also create a tenant listing to find someone you trust to stay in your home while you are taking a sabbatical.
+You can also search for a tenant listing to find someone you trust to stay in your home while you are taking a sabbatical.

 For an overview of the U.S. Department of State Exchange Visitor Program, you can visit their website.
 There are details on every step of the process, including who is eligible, what type of program to apply for, how to apply, and the associated fees.